Robinson School Annual Education Report

 Robinson School students are assigned to our building by geographic boundaries as well as schools of choice requests.

-We are currently in the third year our 3-5 year School Improvement Plan.
+We are currently in the fourth year of our 3-5 year School Improvement Plan.
 Our first year was focused on growth of our students’ writing skills, providing professional development to teachers, aligning curriculum and identify gaps in our current programs.
 This work continues to show positive growth and we continue to pursue advances in this area.
 During our second year, we shifted our focus to looking at our math programs and methods to advance our struggling students.
-We have revamped our Math Intervention program and have put it structurally in to our weekly schedule.
+We have revamped our Math Intervention program and have put it structurally into our weekly schedule.
 Students are regularly assessed and staff meet every 6 weeks to review student progress and evaluate the effectiveness of the programs.
-This past school year, we have had a focus on School Climate.
+Our third school year, we had a focus on School Climate.
 We believe that students can only reach their potential if they feel positive about the school and their classmates.
-We have worked to revitalize our Positive Behavior Systems, have installed several peer programs and have dedicated many hours to pushing our Capturing Kids Hearts program to the forefront.
+We worked to revitalize our Positive Behavior Systems, have installed several peer programs and have dedicated many hours to pushing our Capturing Kids Hearts program to the forefront.
+This school year we are returning our focus to Math.
+Each grade level meets weekly to review student data and make adjustments to our teaching to ensure mastery.
 Each year we continue to monitor all our goals and adjust our strategies to continue move them forward.

 Michigan State Standards